alphagov/verify-service-provider/README.md

 ### `development`

-You can use the `development` command if you're building your own client for the VSP.The command starts the VSP connected to a testing service hosted by the GOV.UK Verify team.
+You can use the `development` command if you're building your own client for the VSP.
+The command starts the VSP connected to a testing service hosted by the GOV.UK Verify team.
 The testing service acts as a placeholder for the GOV.UK Verify Hub.
 This means you can use your local setup to test if your service can respond appropriately to all possible scenarios in a Verify journey.

 When running the VSP using the `development` command, it initialises the testing service by: